flub78/multitenant/doc/code_generation.md

 ## Derived fields

+Setters and Getters are used to change the format of a field having a different representation internally and externally.
+In case of localization for example, the external format may depend on the current timezone, while the internal does not.

 Sometimes there is no one to one relationship between the fields used to display and input an information and the way it is stored in database.
 For example datetime_with_date_and_time are displayed with two attributes but are stored as a unique datetime column in database.

 In the same way, enumerates and bitfields are stored in a simple column but have several field